nikakogho/KIU_IntroToMl-AI/README.md

 At first we give logic that each person is either knight or knave but not both Then we say for each statement that either person saying it is a knight and statement is true, or person is knave and statement is false

+## Shopping

+Parsed csv to get evidence and labels, then trained and tested and got 38% sensitivity and 91% specificity